coolesting/seimtra/README.md

 	git clone git://github.com/coolesting/seimtra.git

-## How to deploy a project with seimtra
+## How to deploy a project

 	3s init myproject
+	cd myproject

 check the information of the project